SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 1. Statutory health insurance remains mandatory as long as you are registered in Germany.

-Anyone who remains registered in Germany must maintain their statutory or private health insurance (GKV or PKV). additionally Continue paying — SafetyWing and World Nomads are not replacement health insurance policies for Germany.
-They provide coverage abroad, but do not cover domestic treatment.
-German health insurance only covers treatment abroad for a maximum of six weeks (within the EU and countries with which it has a treatment agreement); after that, there is a gap that SafetyWing or World Nomads fills.
+Those who remain registered in Germany must continue paying their statutory or private health insurance premiums – SafetyWing and World Nomads are not replacement health insurance policies for Germany.
+They provide coverage abroad but do not cover treatments within Germany.
+German statutory health insurance covers treatments abroad for a maximum of six weeks (within the EU and countries with which it has a social security agreement); after that, a coverage gap arises, which SafetyWing or World Nomads fills.

 2. Logging out is the game-changer for digital nomads